cybercongress/cybercongress/roadmap.md

 ## [Genesis of Cyber](/projects/genesis.md)

 After all preparations will be completed we can launch the main network.
 The Cyber network [will be launched](/projects/genesis.md) with the same Genesis state as Bostrom but will be based on the bootstrap module emerged in NICK.

+## Port

+Unify experience of landing to Cyber.
+The port allows to claim gift and get CYB in Genesis

 ## [Prettify](/projects/prettify.md)